zinackes/clubos/README.md

 ### React-Query

-React-Query is an excellent addition or alternative to route loading and integrating it into you application is a breeze.
+React-Query is an excellent addition or alternative to _auth loading and integrating it into you application is a breeze.

 First add your dependencies: